danecn/Games/README.md

 'R' to restart game

 Hangman:
 Two player hangman.
-One person chooses a word and the otehr guesses.
+One person chooses a word and the other guesses.
 Turns are switched and score is kept.

 Fermi:
 You must guess a random 3 digit number.
 Nano means none of the numbers you guessed are in the answer.
 Pico